sergesha/angularjs-to-react-ai-conversion/README.md

 3. **Prompt Library**: A collection of reusable prompts for AngularJS to React conversion (`prompt-library/`)
 4. **Documentation**: Comprehensive documentation of the conversion process (`docs/`)

+## AI-Assisted Development

+This project was completed using Claude Sonnet 3.7, Anthropic's AI assistant, integrated via a JetBrains IDE plugin.
+This setup allowed Claude to interact directly with the codebase, providing real-time assistance for code conversion and refactoring.
+The integration streamlined the AngularJS to React conversion process while maintaining consistent quality throughout the application.

 ## Key Features

 - Complete conversion of AngularJS components to React functional components